OTRF/OSSEM/data_dictionaries/windows/security/events/event-4656.md

-# Event ID 4656: A logon was attempted using explicit credentials
+# Event ID 4656: A handle to an object was requested

 ## Description